 Before learning where vortex scopes are made, it’s important to know the main product lines that come from this optics company.
 At the time of this writing, Vortex scopes can be distinctly grouped into the following product lines:

 - Vortex Razor HD: These Vortex scopes cost the most but the good news is that they’re not as expensive as other brands.
 Being their premium line, Vortex develops Razor HD scopes with high quality standards and optics designed to provide excellent performance.

 - Vortex Viper: The Viper line is the second best offering that Vortex has under its belt when it comes to riflescopes.
 Viper scopes offer great quality compared to a number of similar scopes from other brands in their price range.
 These scopes also provide more magnification and precision in shooting.
 Original models such as the 30mm 6.5-20×44 and 6.5-20×50 were well-built and are still good scopes.
 However, you can find better configurations in recent Vortex scopes such as the Viper HS and Viper PST models.

 - Vortex Diamondback: Diamondback scopes are available at cheaper prices than the Viper or Razor HD models.
 The glass is well-designed and Diamondback scopes are known to have a large field of view and high magnification.

-- Vortex Crossfire: The Crossfire line is on the lower price range of Vortex scopes.
+- Vortex Crossfire: The Crossfire line, including the Crossfire II, is on the lower price range of Vortex scopes.
 However, the quality is still very good and buyers get to choose from a wide range of configurations.